axelsvanfeldt/DevAid/README.md

 # DevAid
 DevAid is a JavaScript library used to easily incorporate creative solutions when developing websites.

-As well as replace the default browser scrollbar, DevAid can be used to display popups, tooltips and dynamical navbars - as seen on https://codeant.se.

-Weighting less than 10kB, DevAid is super fast, easy to use and designed to work in both classic and modern browsers.
+With a total volume of 12 kB, DevAid is super fast, easy to use and designed to work in both classic and modern browsers.

+As of version 1.1.4, DevAid includes the following features:
+* Navbar
+* Placeholders
+* Popups
+* Scrollbar
+* Tooltips

 ## Installation
-DevAid can be called dynamically or referenced with the following HTML tag:
+DevAid can be called dynamically or referenced in your `<head>` or `<body>` tag with the following line:

 `<script type="text/javascript" src="path/to/devaid.min.js"></script>`